Lactose Intolerance

 Age group Amount of calcium to consume daily in milligrams (mg) 0-6 months 210 mg 6-12 months 270 mg 1-3 years 500 mg 4-8 years 800 mg 9-18 years 1,300 mg 19-50 years 1,000 mg 51-70 years 1,200 mg Also, pregnant and nursing women under 19 need 1,300 mg daily, while pregnant and nursing women over 19 need 1,000 mg.

 In planning meals, making sure that each day’s diet includes enough calcium is important, even if the diet does not contain dairy products.
 Many nondairy foods are high in calcium.
 Green vegetables, such as broccoli and kale, and fish with soft, edible bones, such as salmon and sardines, are excellent sources of calcium.
-To help in planning a high-calcium and low-lactose diet, figure 2 lists some common foods that are good sources of dietary calcium and shows about how much lactose the foods contain.
+To help in planning a high-calcium and low-lactose diet, figure 2 lists some common prednisone foods that are good sources of dietary calcium and shows about how much lactose the foods contain.

 Recent research shows that yogurt with active cultures may be a good source of calcium for many people with lactose intolerance, even though it is fairly high in lactose.
 Evidence shows that the bacterial cultures used in making yogurt produce some of the lactase enzyme required for proper digestion.